World Car of the eightiesis the second generation Volkswagen Passat/Santana.

 By January 1984, the VW Santana was produced by Nissan in Japan.

 In June 1984 the Santana 4-door Sedan came into production in Brazil, next to a 2-door Sedan, followed in April 1985 by the 5-door Wagon, called Quantum.
 The 2-door Sedan, 4-door Sedan and Wagon received new roof ends by April 1991, December 1991 and in 1992 respectively.
-From June 1991 the revised 2-door and from November 1991 the 4-door Sedan were also sold as Ford Versailles, while in 1992 a 3-door Wagon arrived as Ford Royale.
+From June 1991 the revised 2-door and from November 1991 the 4-door Sedan were also sold as Ford Versailles, while in 1992 a 3-door Wagon arrived as Ford Royale, by 1995 changed into a 4-door Wagon.

 From the mid-eighties the Santana was also produced in Nigeria.